dante-falls/Web-Security/Client-Side-Vulnerabilities/Cross-Site-Scripting(XSS)/Proofs-Of-Concept/DOM-XSS-In-Search-Query-Tracking-Functionality.md

 <h3>Context Breakout To Achieve XSS</h3>

-Now that we know that the DOM is creating an img tag with out user input, let's try to breakout of the img tag and create a new HTML element with an event handler that triggers an XSS alert(1).
+Now that we know that the DOM is creating an img tag with our user input, let's try to breakout of the img tag and create a new HTML element with an event handler that triggers an XSS alert(1).

 <mark>This payload will breakout of the dynamically created image tag and achieve XSS</mark>